Search

 Retrospective risk adjustment ensures that healthcare organizations receive accurate reimbursements by reviewing past claims for provided services.
 After care delivery and claim submission, retrospective coding reviews often identify HCC codes that were either unreported despite being supported by medical records or inaccurately submitted without meeting documentation criteria.
 These assessments commonly reveal recurring clinical documentation issues, prompting the need to rectify and resend the accurate HCC codes to the payer.

-Improper Documentation can be a challenge for RA data submission:
+Improper Documentation can be a challenge for Risk Adjustment Data Submission:

 • Incomplete documentation causes inaccurate coding: Missing details lead to errors, impacting reimbursements, distorting risk assessment, and potentially increasing fraud risks.

-• Comprehensive patient data is not always easy to Collate : The existence of disparate sources to Capture the holistic health profile of patients with all the nitty gritty details, plus improper unified workflows & non-interoperability factors, can become an issue with healthcare organizations in gathering data, which can hamper clinical documentation required for RA data submission
+• Comprehensive patient data is not always easy to Collate : The existence of disparate sources to Capture the holistic health profile of patients with all the nitty gritty details, plus improper unified workflows & non-interoperability factors, can become an issue with healthcare organizations in gathering data, which can hamper clinical documentation required for Risk Adjustment Data Submission.

 • Limitations of claims and clinical data for risk assessment: Claims miss lifestyle data, and clinical records may lack comprehensive health insights, impacting risk assessment accuracy.